 Make sure your application is complete

 Make sure your application is properly filled out and submitted with all the required supporting documents.
-If your application is incomplete or missing documents your application will not be considered.
+If your application is incomplete or missing documents, your application will not be considered.

 Keep an eye on the deadline

 Think about your strengths

-Take the time to think about your volunteer and work experience, your interests, passions and abilities.
-The one thing that you are really good at could be very interesting to the committee.
-Also, be ready to sell yourself.
-If you go into the interview with a negative attitude you will mostly likely not be considered as a recipient.
+Take the time to think about your volunteer and work experience, your interests, passions, and abilities.
+Be ready to explain why you are a good candidate and go into the interview with a positive attitude.

 Say thank you